-Throughout the centuries the Frisians have a reputation for being mixed up with concept and animal species.
+Throughout the centuries the Frisians have a reputation for being mixed up with animal species.

 After the Frisians ‘invented’ a cow that produced milk like a +2400MHz computer processor, ‘Frisians’ and ‘Frisian cows’ were worldwide interchangeable concepts.
 Nobody knew the difference anymore.
 Of course, very funny jokes exists also in Germany about the interchangeability of cows and Frisian people, and especially how many Frisians (i.e. cows) fit in a Volkswagen car.

 Not only confusion about cows, though.
-These days, when you hear people speak in, for example Texas, about a Frisian or Friesian do double check whether they are not, in fact, talking about a horse.
+These days, when you hear people speak in, for example Texas, about a Frisian or Friesian do double check whether they are not, in fact, talking about horses.

 The black and white patched-coat Frisian cow is actually the Frisian-Holland cow, FH for short.
 And, it is nearly extinct, alas.
-A few thousand are left.
-The FH was bred in the nineteenth century, and farmers especially in the area north of the city of Leeuwarden in province of Friesland, the Netherlands became ghastly rich with Arabic princes (no joke!) and other buyers coming from all over the world with bags of money and hacked silver.
+Only a few thousand left.
+The FH was bred in the nineteenth century, and farmers especially in the area north of the city of Leeuwarden in province of Friesland in the Netherlands became ghastly rich with Arabic princes (no joke) and other buyers coming from all over the world with bags of money and hacked silver.
 Their big farm houses near the village of Stiens are a testimony of these golden days.

 The milk production of an FH used to be around 7,000 litres a year.
 Somehow typically for Frisian culture is the importance the Frisians attach to stylistic and harmonic features.
 Like their farmhouses with bizarre tall orange roofs and like their elegant, curly black horses, the same applies for the FH cow.
 For instance, the black patches should have sharp borders with the surrounding white of the coat.
 The backbone of the cow should be a straight and horizontal line.
 As straight as their treeless landscape.
 And many more of these features.
-Farmers can still be very nostalgic about the forms of this old breed, and they nickname the newer, current Holstein-Friesian (HF) breed -a creation of American farmers- a bonkerak (meaning: bone rack).
-However, the HF produces more than 8,000 litres a year, and has less lactation.
+Farmers can still be very nostalgic about the forms of this old breed, and they nickname the current Holstein-Friesian (HF) breed, which is bred by American farmers, a bonkerak ‘bone rack’.
+However, the HF produces more than 8,000 litres a year, and has less lactation than the FH.

 Besides the black and white patch-coat FH cows, another Frisian cow is at the brink of extinction even more, namely the red and white patched-coat Frisian.
 An estimated 300 of this red skin breed are left.
 The reason for its unpopularity?
 Discrimination.
 They are not black.
 No kiddin’.
 Being black is associated with producing more milk.
 The foundation Roodbont Fries Vee is trying to save this red Frisian breed from disappearing from the surface of the earth.
 Red Lives Matter (too).